Rhondda & District League

-The Rhondda & District League (currently the Devonalds Solicitors Rhondda & District Football League for sponsorship reasons) is a football league covering the Rhondda and surrounding areas in South Wales.
+The Rhondda & District League (currently the Carol Hosking Rhondda & District League for sponsorship reasons) is a football league covering the Rhondda and surrounding areas in South Wales.
 The leagues are at the seventh and eighth levels of the Welsh football league system.

 History

 The Rhondda & District Football League was formed on 7 June 1907.
 The league was originally called The Rhondda Junior League.

 The original clubs elected to the league were: